-IHI is a 75-credit program involving the Departments of Biochemistry, Microbiology and Immunology, and Physiology, and it incorporates elements from each of these disciplines.
+The IHI program is a 75-credit program involving the Departments of Biochemistry, Microbiology and Immunology, and Physiology, and it incorporates elements from each of these disciplines.
 Since immunology is a key area of biomedical research and is critical to our understanding of the patho-physiology of many immune-mediated diseases, the program provides an excellent foundation for students interested in pursuing a career in biomedical research and/or medicine.

 The program consists of 48 Required credits in basic science courses, including cell and molecular biology, microbiology and immunology, biochemistry and physiology.
 There are also 27 Complementary credits which allow for specialization in immunology and related disciplines.
-To graduate from IHI, students must have a minimum CGPA of 3.30 and must pass five immunology courses (MIMM 214, MIMM 314, MIMM 414, PHGY 419D1D2, PHGY 513, and one of BIOC 503, MIMM 509, PHGY 531) with a minimum grade of B.
+To graduate from IHI, students must have a minimum CGPA of 3.30 and must pass five immunology courses (MIMM 214, MIMM 314, MIMM 414 , PHGY 419D1D2, PHGY 513, and one of BIOC 503, MIMM 509, PHGY 531) with a minimum grade of B

-One of the core components and most rewarding and challenging aspects of IHI is the Immunology Research Project (PHGY 419D1D2) course.
-Each student conducts his/her own independent research project under the supervision of a professor of immunology and participates in all aspects of the project on a collaborative basis with the supervisor and other members of the supervisor’s laboratory.
+One of the core components and most rewarding and challenging aspects of the IHI is the Immunology Research Project (PHGY 419D1D2) course.
+Each student conducts their own independent research project under the supervision of a professor of immunology and participates in all aspects of the project on a collaborative basis with the supervisor and other members of the supervisor’s laboratory.
 Students gain a first-hand understanding and appreciation of biomedical research by contributing to the design of meaningful experiments, by collecting, analyzing and interpreting the experimental data, and by giving oral presentations and submitting written reports of their work.

-To be admitted to IHI a student must have a) completed the 6 U1 IHI Required Courses, b) obtained a grade of B or higher in MIMM 214, c) taken at least 27 U1 credits, and d) achieved a CGPA of 3.30 or higher.
+To be admitted to the IHI program, a student must have a) completed the 6 U1 IHI Required Courses, b) obtained a grade of B or higher in MIMM 214, c) taken at least 27 U1 credits, and d) achieved a CGPA of 3.30 or higher.
 Students may enter the program from Biochemistry, Microbiology and Immunology, Physiology, and other biomedical departments such as Anatomy and Cell Biology or Pharmacology and Therapeutics.
 Since enrolment is limited, admission may be denied if demand exceeds the number of available places.
 If places are available students may also be admitted up to the end of their U2 year.

 Course # |